The Giants’ 10 Greatest Hitters

 Bonds made for an instant impression in his first big league game in 1968, becoming the first player in the 20th century to hit a grand slam in his debut performance.
 Despite strong slugging skills, the Giants typically placed him in the leadoff spot to take advantage of his fast feet, and he rewarded the team by scoring 100-plus runs five times (twice leading the NL) while stealing at least 40 bases another five times; coupled with his home run stroke, he fell just one blast shy in 1973 of becoming baseball’s first player to collect at least 40 homers and 40 steals in the same year.
 He was also expert in drawing the count deep, which led to a healthy supply of walks—but a very unhealthy supply of strikeouts, setting the all-time season record with 187 in 1969, then eclipsing that by two the following year.
 The dubious mark would stand for the rest of the century.

-In 1974, Bonds became disillusioned with Giants ownership that was financially on the ropes, and his relations with the team soured heavily as well—a caustic environment not lost on his son, who often hung around the clubhouse and witnessed it all first-hand.
+In 1974, Bonds became disillusioned with Giants ownership that was financially on the ropes, and his relations with both the team and local press soured heavily as well—a caustic environment not lost on his son, who often hung around the clubhouse and witnessed it all first-hand.
 The Giants obliged Bonds after the season and traded him, one-up for Bobby Murcer, to the Yankees; the deal launched a nomadic second half of Bonds’ career in which he played for seven different teams over his final seven years as he continued to produce, yet also alienated various front offices with his outspoken criticisms.

 In 1993, Bonds returned to San Francisco as the team’s hitting/first base coach, if for anything else to provide a comfort level for Barry, himself just signed on by the Giants.
-He died ten years later at the age of 57 from lung cancer and a brain tumor.
+He died 10 years later at the age of 57 from lung cancer and a brain tumor.